Brandonpinos/SecurityPals-Operator-Framework/README.md

 ## Assignment 3 Part 1
 The task assigned here is to create the first draft of a Security Self Assessment.

+## Assignment 3 Part 2
+Refine and finalize the document after initaiating discussions with project maintainers.
+Begin considering action items in potentially opening up a git hub issue